Add the Unit component to the main unit object and configure it from the inspector.

 - Destroy Object: When disabled, the unit’s object won’t be destroyed when the unit dies.

-- Destroy Object Time: After how much time (in seconds) should the game object of the unit be destroyed after its death.
+- Destroy Object Time: After how much time (in seconds) should the unit’s object be destroyed after it hits zero health (if the above option is enabled).

 - Destroy Award: This array allows the faction that killed this unit to get resources as a reward.
 The resource types and their respective amounts can be assigned inside this array.